Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Simulations of the closed-loop system

-We remark that the larger the gain of the GB method the larger are the oscillations of frequency deviations even though the frequencies converge to the nominal frequency faster.
+We remark that the larger the gain coefficient $k_{GB}$ of the GB control law the larger are the oscillations of frequency deviations even though the frequencies converge to the nominal frequency faster.
 However, the control inputs of the PIAC method converge to the power imbalance faster under larger control gain $k$, which leads to smaller frequency deviations.
-As shown in Fig.~\ref{fig.frq}$\text{a}_1$, the step-wise increase of power load, 99 MW, only caused about 0.3 Hz decrease of frequency in the PIAC method, which is due to the quick response of the secondary frequency controller with a large gain coefficient $k$.
-However, $k$ is related to the response time of the control devices and cannot be infinitely large.
-If the step-wise increase of the loads is too big and the gain coefficient $k$ is not large enough, i.e., the controllers cannot response quickly enough, the frequency might become so low that they damage the synchronous machines.
+As shown in Fig.~\ref{fig.frq}a$_1$, the frequency drops about 0.4 Hz which can be even smaller when $k$ is larger.
+However, $k$ is related to the response time of the control devices and hence cannot be infinitely large.
+If the step-wise increase of the loads is too big and the gain coefficient $k$ is not large enough, i.e., the controllers cannot respond quickly enough, the frequency might become so low that they damage the synchronous machines.